This article goes over how to troubleshoot login issues as a student.

 - Non-Teachable Accounts (School Accounts) - If you prefer not to use Teachable Accounts, you can keep each student account separate and log in to each school through their site.

 TIP: If you can't log in, it could be related to a system-wide issue we're fixing.
 Learn more on Teachable's status page.

 Re-enter Login Credentials

-If you receive an “invalid email or password” error message when attempting to log in, ensure that you’re using the same login credentials you set when you signed up or purchased your course.
+If you see an “your email or password is incorrect” error message when attempting to log in, ensure that you’re using the same login credentials you set when you signed up or purchased your course.
 Check for any spelling errors in the email address or password.

 Try an Alternative Email Address